lxsmnsyc/simply-strong/README.md

 # simply-strong

-simple run-time type system for JS
+simple run-time type system for JS, good for type guarding and assertions.

 ## Types